 Some home healthcare agencies don’t make an effort to prioritize the caregivers own needs as a person and employee.
 This means finding a home healthcare agency that offers the time for employees to rest and recharge because caregivers need a break too.

 Paid time off and vacation

 Family caregivers and home health aides deserve to be able to take a break.
 When you inquire at a home care agency or home healthcare company, it’s vital to prioritize those with paid time off as a benefit.
-Chosen Family Home Care offers 5 days paid time off for it’s full-time employees starting after their first year of service.
+Chosen Family Home Care offers up to 5 days paid time off for all qualifying employees starting on their first day of hire.
 Although home care agencies and businesses are not required to offer vacation pay in Pennsylvania, look for companies that do offer this benefit.